Lise Thiry

-Lise Thiry (born 5 February 1921) is a Belgian scientist and politician.
+Lise Thiry (5 February 1921 – 16 January 2024) was a Belgian scientist and politician.
 She has been voted one of the top 100 Belgians on a television show on the Belgian French-speaking public channel RTBF.

 Early life and education

 Lise Thiry was born in 1921 on 5 February in Liège.
-Her father was Marcel Thiry who was a leading French poet.
+Her father was Marcel Thiry, who was a leading French poet.
 She was one of three female students, in 1940, who studied medicine at the University of Liège.
 She graduated in 1946.

 Career and research

-She went on to research at the Pasteur Institute in Brussels.
+Thiry went on to research at the Pasteur Institute in Brussels.
 In 1951, she created a virology department.
 She developed a method of screening the AIDS virus (HIV).

 In 1990, she became a senator.
 In 2002, whilst championing the rights of asylum seekers she wrote Conversations with the Clandestine Ones.

-Thiry turned 100 in February 2021.
+Thiry turned 100 in February 2021, and died on 16 January 2024, at the age of 102.